Brandon Car Accident Lawyer

 - Loss of lifestyle – a loss of lifestyle claim essentially relates to your loss of the ability to do something that was once an enjoyable feature of your life.
 If, for example, you were an avid tennis player and can no longer play due to your injuries, that will be a compensable loss of lifestyle.

-Punitive Damages – Not intended to compensate the victim (although they do), courts sometimes award punitive damages to punish the defendant and deter such conduct.
-Punitive damages require that a plaintiff prove the defendant’s conduct by clear and convincing evidence to consist of intentional misconduct or gross negligence.
-Florida law requires that you must recover compensatory damages to receive punitive damages.
+Not intended to compensate the victim (although they do), courts sometimes award punitive damages to punish the defendant and deter such conduct.
+Punitive damages require that a Brandon car accident victim and their legal team prove the defendant’s conduct by clear and convincing evidence to consist of intentional misconduct or gross negligence.
+State law requires that you must recover compensatory damages to receive punitive damages.

 Focus on your physical and emotional recovery.
 Let us focus on fighting for your full compensation.
 Call us now so we can start doing that for you right away.